heremaps/here-data-sdk-cpp/README.md

 ## SDK Usage

-To learn how to use the HERE OLP Edge SDK C++, see the [Getting Started Guide](docs/GettingStartedGuide.md).
+To learn how to use the HERE OLP SDK for C++, see the [Getting Started Guide](docs/GettingStartedGuide.md).

 ## Contribution